 But what if you are not fit?
 Well, the great thing about being out of shape is that the gainz come quicker in the early days.
 It takes a lot of work for Usain Bolt to shave time off his 100m personal best.
 For the average gym-dodger?
 Not so much.

 The good news is that even gentle exercise is effective.
 It’s wonderful to see people walking in the woods, running and going for cycle rides.
 Walking more (and driving less) is one of the most underrated medical interventions you can imagine.

 Action point: Drive less.
 Walk & cycle more.

 Only idiots put their faith in experts just because of the certificates on the waiting room wall.

-The medical experts have struggled during Covid-19, not because of a lack of expertise in epidemiology but because they don’t know enough about this virus to simply apply “science” to policy.
+The medical experts have struggled during this crisis, not because of a lack of expertise in epidemiology but because they don’t know enough about this virus to simply apply “science” to policy.
 In a situation like this, we need to be able to handle uncertainty and act accordingly.